WesterdijkInstitute/BGClib/Readme.md

+**Note**: This is a static, unmaintained version of the script kept here for archival purposes

 # BGC lib

 This is the official repository of the **Biosynthetic Gene Cluster Library**, a Python library with classes and methods for manipulation and analysis of BGCs.